Different types of meditation

 I’ve found that my daily practice has deepened and developed to suit me over the years, just as I imagine it did, to suit Buddha all those centuries ago – we are individuals, and finding inner peace is such a personal journey.

-Join me on the exclusive Yoga Meditation and Wellness holidays I run in the beautiful Spanish Pyrenees.
+Join me on the exclusive Yoga and Walking Holiday I run in the beautiful Spanish Pyrenees.
 Here I facilitate a space where you can develop your own practice of meditation, and discover what that peace feels like for you.
 I offer you some tips and tools to help you on your way, but I won’t be telling you how, or when you should be meditating!
 That is something you need to develop for yourself, and fit in to your own unique lifestyle.
 What I can guarantee is a week in beautiful surroundings, with laughter, joy and a sense of sharing.

 I wish you luck, joy, fun and most of all, a deep peace on your journey with meditation.